thitemple/thecodingtemple.dev/_posts/2016-04-13-functional-javascript-introduction-and-currying.md

 See that R?
 That's Ramda, and Ramda has a curry function.
 And that's it!
 That's how we curry functions using Ramda.

-Now let's see a still more useful example.
+Now let's see an even more useful example.
 Let's use the good old fetch API to make some ajax calls.

 ``` javascript
 const apiCall = function (url, method, body) {